 Bachelor of Science in Management (B.S.M.)

 *Admission into the B.G.S. program was discontinued after the fall semester 2006.

 The degree awarded to the student is dependent on the major program(s) completed.
 Candidates completing a major program in the humanities or the social sciences receive the B.A. degree; those completing a major program in the fine arts receive either the B.A. or the B.F.A. degree.
 The B.S. degree is awarded to candidates completing major programs in the sciences.
 Candidates completing major programs in anthropology, economics and linguistics receive either the B.A. or B.S. degree.

 The credits presented for an undergraduate degree must satisfy the core curriculum, school specific core curriculum and major requirements described within the appropriate program of study.
 Each candidate for degree is required to have completed at least 120 credits of academic work and to have achieved a 2.000 cumulative grade-point average at the university and in the major.
 At least 66 of the 120 credits must be earned in courses above the 100 level.
-Academic credit is awarded on the credit-hour system with one credit hour equivalent to at least one contact hour per week.
-Each semester is usually 15 weeks in length (with a minimum of 14 weeks) such that a 3-credit course will include 42-45 contact hours per semester.
+Academic credit is awarded on the credit-hour system.
+A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates:

 To qualify for two baccalaureate degrees (dual degree) from any of the schools, a student must complete a minimum of 150 credits (75 credits completed at Tulane University) at least 82 of which must be above the 100 level and satisfy all requirements for each degree and each major.
 A candidate also must file a degree application for each degree at least two semesters prior to the anticipated date of graduation.